-Our work has been profoundly changed by the whole range of developments in digitisation and telecommunications, developments that students and younger scholars take for granted.
-Consider what my work was like when I studied at King's College London forty-five years ago.
+Our work has been profoundly changed by the whole range of developments in digitization and telecommunications, developments that students and younger scholars take for granted.
+Consider what my work was like when I studied here forty-four years ago.
 I worked almost every day in the Manuscripts Room of the British Library, in its elegant former quarters in the British Museum.
 Some days I went to work in the Public Record Office, then in Chancery Lane.
-I took with me only a 5×8 notepad and several lead pencils, since fountain pens were not permitted.
-Each evening I filed my notes in a shoebox, arranging them according to the single concept-word that seemed most significant for my research.
-And on the weekends, when the archives were closed, I took out my Olivetti portable and wrote up what I had learned, using carbon paper to make copies - and fearing to make corrections, since that necessitated removing the paper and the carbon from the machine, and erasing both the original and the carbon separately, before replacing both in the machine.
-Then, when I came to compose the actual chapters for my dissertation, I had to refile the 5×8 pages, since most of them had at least a second thought or bit of information that was needed elsewhere in my text.
+I took with me only a 5 x 8 note pad and several lead pencils, since fountain pens were not permitted.
+Each evening I filed my notes in a shoe box, arranging them according to the single concept or word that seemed most significant for my research.
+And on the weekends, when the archives were closed, I took out my Olivetti portable and typed what I had learned, using carbon paper to make copies - and fearing to make corrections, since that necessitated removing the paper and the carbon from the machine, and erasing both the original and the carbon separately, before replacing both in the machine.
+Then, when I came to compose the actual chapters for my dissertation, I had to refile the 5 x 8 pages, since most of them had at least a second thought or bit of information that was needed elsewhere in my text.
 I cannot even imagine how much information I lost because I could not remember where it was filed.
 And then, of course, I had to find the original note pages to check the accuracy of my typing into the text, and again, later, to compose footnotes.
-The point is clear, though only the oldest readers will fully appreciate what I am describing.
-Surely none of us regrets leaving that part of the analogue environment behind us!
+The point is clear, though only the oldest members of this audience will fully appreciate what I am describing.
+Surely no one of us regrets leaving that part of the analog environment behind us!

 But think just for the moment of the other new technologies, equally taken for granted (though only in the past decade or so), that enable us to do our scholarly work.
-The internet, for instance.
-We use email daily in order to communicate with our students, mentors and other scholars.
-We become colleagues and sometimes mentors for graduate students and scholars whom we have never previously met, in parts of the world we have never visited.
-We email drafts of papers to colleagues for review, and read theirs.
-We also use 'track changes' and comparable technologies to distribute the editing of our writings, and thus use electronic communication to facilitate collaboration in ways that used to be largely unknown to humanists.
+The Internet, for instance.
+We use e-mail daily in order to communicate with our students, mentors and other scholars.
+We become virtual colleagues and sometimes mentors for graduate students and scholars whom we have never previously met, in parts of the world we have never visited.
+We e-mail drafts of papers to colleagues for review, and read theirs.
+We also use "Track Changes" and comparable technologies to distribute the editing of our writings, and thus use electronic communication to facilitate collaboration in ways that used to be largely unknown to humanists.